Lattice model constructions for gapless domain walls between topological phases: Conclusions and discussions

 \section{Conclusions and discussions}

-In conclusion, we systematically construct lattice models of gapless domain walls between twisted and untwisted gauge models with arbitrary finite group $G$ in $2+1$D. We then use the state-of-art loop-TNR algorithm to study the $G=\mathbb{Z}_N$ case(with $N<6$) and find all of them perfectly agree with the Luttinger liquid theory descriptions at low energy.
+In conclusion, we systematically construct lattice models of gapless domain walls between twisted and untwisted gauge models with arbitrary finite group $G$ in $2+1$D. We then use the state-of-art loop-TNR algorithm to study several examples.
+For all the Abelain group cases studied here, we find all of them perfectly agree with the Luttinger liquid theory descriptions with a central charge $c=1$ at low energy.
+For the simplest non-Abelian group case with $G=S_3$, we find it is still gapless but has a larger central charge $c=2$.
+We conjecture that the $su(3)_1$ Wess-Zumino-Witten model could be a very good candidate for such a CFT.

 We further provide a physical picture to understand the gapless nature of these domain walls based on the theory of Lagrangian subsets and anyon condensation.
+On the other hand, since the corresponding ungauged domain walls can be regarded as an SPT boundary with an anomalous symmetry action, they must be gapless if the anomalous symmetry is not broken spontaneously, which is true for all domain wall models constructed in this paper.
+We also would like to stress that for a given finite group $G$, our construction actually gives rise to a deformation class of gapless domain wall models parameterized by different coboundary choices, and our numerical results have shown that all these models have the same central charge but with different compactification radius and velocity ratios in general.